 - Pat the scallops dry with a paper towel.

 - Heat 1 tbsp of butter and 1/2 tbsp of olive oil in a large non-stick pan on high heat.

 - Add scallops to the pan, being careful not to overcrowd.
 Sear for 3-4 minutes on one side, then flip and finish searing for and additional minute.
 Immediately remove scallops from pan and transfer to a plate.

 Bring it all together

-- Transfer scallops back to pan and garnish with parmesan cheese and fresh chopped parsley.
+- Transfer scallops back to pan and garnish with toasted panko, parmesan cheese and fresh chopped parsley.